linka-cloud/coredns-split/README.md

 A simple way to consume this plugin, is by adding the following on [plugin.cfg](https://github.com/coredns/coredns/blob/master/plugin.cfg), and recompile it as [detailed on coredns.io](https://coredns.io/2017/07/25/compile-time-enabling-or-disabling-plugins/#build-with-compile-time-configuration-file).

 ~~~
-example:github.com/coredns/example
+split:go.linka.cloud/coredns-split
 ~~~

-Put this early in the plugin list, so that *example* is executed before any of the other plugins.
+Put this lower in the plugin list, so that *split* is executed after any of the other plugins.

 After this you can compile coredns by: